bkirman/bkirman.github.io/src/projects/getlostbot-serendipity-generator/index.md

 GetLostBot won the Honda Dream Factory prize in the evolution category, and has since been featured in a wide number of press, including a special feature in New Scientist, Wired, Metro, the Guardian and a bunch of places online.
 GetLostBot also came second place in a public vote for the best new project by Guardian readers.

-Ben Kirman (2012) _“get lost, GetLostBot!”: annoying people by offering recommendations when they are not wanted_.
-In Proceedings of the 2012 RecSys workshop on Personalizing the local mobile experience (LocalPeMA ’12).
-13 September 2012, Dublin, Ireland ([pdf](http://eprints.lincoln.ac.uk/6153/), [slides](http://www.slideshare.net/bkirman/get-lost-getlostbot-annoying-people-with-serendipitous-recommendations))

-Ben Kirman, Conor Linehan, and Shaun Lawson.
-(2012) _Get lost: facilitating serendipitous exploration in location-sharing services_.
-In Proceedings of the 2012 ACM annual conference extended abstracts on Human Factors in Computing Systems (CHI EA ’12) 5-10 May, 2012, Austin, Texas ([ACM](http://dl.acm.org/citation.cfm?id=2212776.2223793))
+It is one of a series of projects, including [Blowtooth](/projects/blowtooth-smuggle-virtual-drugs-through-real-airport-security/), [Fearsquare](/projects/fearsquare/) and [Feckr](/projects/feckr-the-game-for-closet-sociopaths/), that explore different ways to use geolocation data (and ideas of places vs. locations) to playfully engage with the real physical and social environment represented in the data.

-Ben Kirman, Conor Linehan and Shaun Lawson (2018) Reorienting Geolocation Data through Mischievous Design.
-In Mark Blythe and Andrew Monk (Eds) _Funology 2: From Usability to Enjoyment_.
+* Ben Kirman, Conor Linehan and Shaun Lawson (2018) [Reorienting Geolocation Data through Mischievous Design](/papers/Kirman2018GeolocationFunology.pdf).
+In Mark Blythe and Andrew Monk (Eds) Funology 2: From Usability to Enjoyment.
 Springer.

+* Ben Kirman, Conor Linehan, and Shaun Lawson (2012) [Get lost: facilitating serendipitous exploration in location-sharing services](/papers/Kirman2012GetLostCHI.pdf).
+In Proceedings of ACM SIGCHI Conference on Human Factors in Computer Systems Extended Abstracts.
+Austin, Texas, USA.

+* Ben Kirman (2012) [“Get lost, GetLostBot!” annoying people by offering recommendations when they are not wanted](/papers/Kirman2012GetLost.pdf).
+Proceedings of the Workshop on the Personalising the Local Mobile Experience at ACM Conference on Recommender Systems.
+Dublin, Ireland.